“The needs of the patient come first”

 Mayo Clinic is the first and largest integrated, not-for-profit group practice in the world.
 With 30+ buildings and two full hospitals in downtown Rochester, Mayo Clinic looks more like an urban university campus than a health care facility.
 Doctors from every medical specialty work together to care for patients, joined by common systems and a philosophy of “the needs of the patient come first”.
 Almost 55,000 people work at Mayo Clinic.

-Mayo ‘grads’ return home as well-informed community educators ready to help raise awareness of women’s heart health issues from the unique grassroots perspective of Mayo Clinic-trained heart attack survivors.
+Mayo ‘grads’ return home as well-informed community educators ready to help raise awareness of women’s heart health issues from the unique grassroots perspective of Mayo Clinic-trained heart patients.

 Check out this Mayo Clinic report and short videos from the 2011 Symposium.

-Want To Attend the WomenHeart Symposium at Mayo Clinic this fall?
+Want To Attend the WomenHeart Science & Leadership Symposium at Mayo Clinic?

 - a woman living with heart disease?